eltribehou/AerospaceBar/README.md

 mode-command = "list-modes --current"

 # Color customization (all colors support #RGB, #RRGGBB, #RRGGBBAA formats)
+# Note: For the background color, bar-opacity overrides any alpha value
+#       All other colors preserve their alpha components
 [colors]
 background = "#1A1A1AF2"                    # Bar background
 workspace-active-background = "#0066CC99"   # Active workspace background